TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

 .. note::

-    If you have set the User or Tool coordinate system, the current pose is under the current User or Tool coordinate system
+    If you specify a User or Tool coordinate system, the returned pose will be used that coordinate system.

 EmergencyStop
 -------------